Cetacean bycatch: Atlantic humpback dolphins

 The Atlantic humpback dolphin (Sousa teuszii) is endemic to West Africa.
 Several stocks have been identified with numbers ranging from tens to a few hundred.
 Abundance estimates are lacking.
-Gaps in the species range and hence distribution is evident.
+Gaps in the species range and hence distribution are evident.
 Bycatch is only documented in a few West African countries.
-Surveys and evaluations need to be conducted to determine the presence/ absence of humpback dolphins in their historical range.
+Surveys and evaluations need to be conducted to determine the presence/absence of humpback dolphins in their historical range.
 Conservation measures need to be implemented to save this species.
 Because many people live off the sea, it is not feasible to have complete gillnet closures.
 Some areas may be designated as off-limits to gillnet fisheries.
 Eco-tourism may be implemented successfully because of high species diversity.

 Baleen whales

-Baleen whales, Mysticeti, are often taken in gill-nets and in fisheries that use vertical lines to mark traps and pots.
+Baleen whales (Mysticeti) are often taken in gill-nets and in fisheries that use vertical lines to mark traps and pots.
 Large cetaceans such as humpback and right whales may carry off gear after entanglement.
 This explains the large scars borne by whales along the U.S. Atlantic coast.
-Analyses show that 50-70% of Gulf of Maine humpback whales, Megaptera novaeangliae, and North Atlantic right whale, Eubalaena glacialis, have been entangled at least once in their lifetime.
-The North Atlantic right whale is one of the most endangered large cetaceans and only 300-350 individuals remain.
-Minke whales, Balaenoptera acutorostrata, are also at risk.
+Analyses show that 50-70% of Gulf of Maine humpback whales (Megaptera novaeangliae) and North Atlantic right whale (Eubalaena glacialis) have been entangled at least once in their lifetime.
+The North Atlantic right whale is one of the most endangered large cetaceans; only 300-350 individuals remain.
+Minke whales (Balaenoptera acutorostrata) are also at risk.

-Burmeister’s porpoises
+Burmeister's porpoises

 The Burmeister's porpoise (Phocoena spinipinnis) is one of three cetaceans that are most often bycaught in Peru and Chile.
 Several thousand porpoises are caught each year in Peru alone.
 Bycatch is a frequent occurrence for this species because of the inability to detect them in the water.
-Surveys have shown that bycatch remains a concern in that area today and it is unknown whether or not the population is declining.
-Data, conservation measures and awareness are lacking.
-These porpoises are cryptic making surveying a challenge.
-It is also difficult to estimate bycatch because the sale of porpoise meat is no longer available at markets.
+Surveys have shown that bycatch remains a concern in that area today, and it is unknown whether the population is declining.
+Reliable data, conservation measures, and public awareness are all lacking.
+These porpoises are cryptic, making surveying a challenge.
+It is also difficult to estimate the extent of the bycatch, because the sale of porpoise meat is no longer available at markets.

-Commerson’s dolphins
+Commerson's dolphins

 The expanding trawl fisheries devastated the Commerson's dolphin (Cephalorhynchus commersonii) populations in Patagonia.
 Trawl fisheries greatly expanded for twenty years until they crashed in 1997.
-Pelagic squid fisheries took over which use pelagic trawls that are harmful to dusky, short-beaked common dolphins, and Commerson’s dolphins.
-There are approximately 21,000 Commerson’s dolphins remaining today.
-Two stocks have been identified in the population but genetic information and bycatch levels are unknown.
-With anchovy fisheries expanding, it is imperative to assess the Commerson’s dolphin population before these fisheries grow.
+Pelagic squid fisheries took over, which use pelagic trawls that are harmful to both dusky, short-beaked common dolphins and Commerson's dolphins.
+There are approximately 21,000 Commerson's dolphins remaining today.
+Two stocks have been identified in the population, but genetic information and bycatch levels are unknown.
+With anchovy fisheries expanding, it is imperative to assess the Commerson's dolphin population before these fisheries grow.
 The seasonal operation of in-shore gillnet fisheries are known to involve bycatch of cetaceans.
 Presently, there are no known estimates of gillnet bycatch.
 The bycatch problem in Argentina is political in nature.
-Improvements in fishing technology, awareness, and a large scale survey of Commerson’s dolphin populations and the impact of bycatch is essential.
+Improvements in fishing technology, public awareness, and a large-scale survey of the impact of bycatch on Commerson's dolphin populations are essential.